 In my past life, I was a Member of Technical Staff at Alcatel-Lucent Bell Labs, in the Networking Research division.
 My research interests dealt with Networking in the Cloud, Green Networking and Software Defined Networks.
-Prior to 2008, I worked on wireless ad hoc/mesh networks, sensors/RFID systems with specific focus on algorithms for enabling efficient operations of these systems.
+In this role, I helped pioneer the development of the first commercial carrier-grade Software Defined Network Platform (ALU 9980 AINP) between 2006 and 2008, with industry-leading features such as service-chaining, and network function virtualization.
+This work was based on our research dating back to 2004.
+In addition to this, I have worked extensively on wireless ad hoc/mesh networks, sensors/RFID systems with specific focus on algorithms for enabling efficient operations of these systems.

 I received my Ph.D. in Electrical Engineering from the University of Illinois at Urbana-Champaign in 2002.
 I previously received my Masters degrees in Applied Mathematics and Computer Engineering from UIUC in 2000, and 2002 as well.
 My undergraduate institution is the College of Engineering, Guindy, from where I earned my B. Engg. in Electronics and Communication Engineering in 1997.